Download the Spanish version of this article here.

 Increased bounce rate

 When the publication is part of your website it can happen that visitors skip by the page it's embedded when they're looking for something on your website.
 When a user does not interact with the embedded catalog before leaving the page, a bounce is recorded and it is to be expected that the average bounce rate of your publications increase from, for example, 7% to 21%.

 If you embed multiple publications on the same page, there is a chance the average bounce will reach 50% or even higher.
-This is because are likely to interacts with one of the embedded publications only, recording a bounce for other that was not interacted with.
+This is because users are likely to interact with one of the embedded publications only, recording a bounce for the other that was not interacted with.

 Report filters showing incorrect results

 Embedding multiple publications on a single page can also contaminate reports that rely on publication-filters.
 As Google Analytics is not able to track the embedded publications individually pageviews and events get blended into a single session.
 If you are using custom dimensions to filter pageviews and events on publication-level, details from one publication can be reported as originating from another publication.